Singapore American School: Food services

 SAS students eat in three cafeterias: the elementary school cafeteria for grades K-2; the elementary-middle school cafeteria for grades 3–8; and the high school cafeteria, where the early learning centre children also eat in a designated area.

-Food provider Hoe Brothers Catering has been working with the school since the 1960s, and alumni remember signature dishes with fondness.
-High school students also have the choice of purchasing food from on-campus outlets such as Subway and Baja Fresh.
+Food provider Hoe Brothers Catering has been working with all the school's sections since the 1960s, and alumni remember signature dishes with fondness.
+However, starting in the 2021 school year, the PTA voted to not renew Hoe Brothers contract to serve the High School, instead opting for French-based caterer Sodexo.
+Following student complaints about the quality and pricing of food under the new contract, Sodexo worked with the High School student government to collect and implement feedback.

 The SAS cafeterias provide a variety of meals, including Asian, Western, and vegetarian options.
 Younger students buy set meals, while older students can choose from set meals or a la carte items.
 SAS works with a school nutritionist, and in recent years has moved toward alignment with USDA standards for school meals and snacks.
 Healthy changes include increasing amounts of fruits, vegetables, and whole grains in meals, using healthier oils and less sugar and salt, and eliminating sodas and sugary drinks from campus.
 In 2014, these changes were featured in an episode of MediaCorp Channel 5's TV show The Food Detectives.